Edinburgh Scotland, UK Travel Guide

 Support the local economy and communities during your visit.

-Stay in locally-owned guesthouses, B&Bs, or non-chain hotels.
+Stay in locally-owned guesthouses, B&Bs, or hotels that are not part of a chain.

 Dine at independent restaurants, cafes, and pubs.
 Buy souvenirs from local artisans.